|Nutrition Facts (per serving)|

 Mix all of the ingredients together until incorporated and then allow it to rest for about 30 minutes in the refrigerator so that all the flavors mesh together and the dressing chills.
 If you're in a hurry, the dressing can be used immediately, or simply allowing it to rest for 5 to 10 minutes will help the flavors to meld.

-Store in the refrigerator in an airtight container for 3 to 5 days.
+Store in the refrigerator in an airtight container for three to five days.

 The shiso and ume sauce recipe combines these two popular ingredients with soy sauce and mirin to create a very simple sauce with bold and interesting flavors.
 The sauce is best chilled when used for cold dishes, and room temperature when used for hot dishes.